Social

 2022 human rights risk assessments

 The second type of assessment was a Human Rights Risk Assessment Survey (HRRAS).
-This survey was utilized to enable the Group to very broadly assess potential risks and management processes throughout the Group’s operations for two highly impactful human rights risk domains: child labor and forced labor.
-The assessment covered 100% of the Group’s operations around the world.
+This survey was utilized to enable Bridgestone to very broadly assess potential risks and management processes throughout the Group’s operations for two highly impactful human rights risk domains: child labor and forced labor.
+The assessment covered 100% of Bridgestone’s operations around the world.
 The HRRAS was composed of two different surveys: 1) a survey to identify human rights risk, and 2) a survey to evaluate the human rights risk management system against international human rights standards, with the specific focus on child labor and forced labor.

-While the 2022 assessments did not identify any apparent human rights violations, opportunities for further improvement to enhance the robust risk management and its processes were identified.
-The Group also identified the need to support employees on the ground to raise their awareness for embedding the Group’s human rights commitment in their daily operations.
+While the 2022 assessments did not identify any apparent human rights violations, opportunities for further improvement to enhance risk management and its processes were identified.
+Bridgestone also identified the need to support employees on the ground to raise their awareness for embedding Bridgestone’s human rights commitment in their daily operations.

-With the aim of reinforcing human rights management and its processes, the Group developed an Implementation Guideline for the Global Human Rights Policy.
-The Guideline helps to ensure its Global Human Rights Policy commitments, stance, and standards, including specific and actionable steps that the Group’s operations can implement in day-to-day activities to achieve its goals.
+With the aim of reinforcing human rights management and its processes, Bridgestone developed an Implementation Guideline for the Global Human Rights Policy.
+The Guideline helps to ensure its Global Human Rights Policy commitments, stance, and standards, including specific and actionable steps that Bridgestone’s operations can implement in day-to-day activities to achieve its goals.
 Version 1.0 of the Guideline, which focuses on preventing child labor and forced labor, was developed and distributed covering 100% of Group operations in April 2023.

-As a global initiative, the Group also conducted multiple types of training for different target employees including 1) human rights training sessions hosted by BSR for human resource management teams from all regional headquarters, 2) orientation for implementing Guideline Ver.
-1.0 for human resource teams on the ground, and 3) Global Human Rights Policy training for general employees.
+As a global initiative, Bridgestone also conducted multiple types of training for different target employees including 1) human rights training sessions hosted by BSR for human resources management teams from all regional headquarters, 2) orientation for implementing Guideline Ver.
+1.0 for human resources teams on the ground, and 3) Global Human Rights Policy training for general employees.
 These opportunities led to the development and reinforcement of company rules and regulations to prevent child labor and forced labor in compliance with Guideline Ver.
-1.0, based on engagement with human resource and labor practice teams at Group operational sites.
+1.0, based on engagement with human resources and labor practice teams at Group operational sites.

-In 2023, the Group conducted two types of human rights risk assessments throughout its own operations in cooperation with third-party experts.
+In 2023, Bridgestone conducted two types of human rights risk assessments throughout its own operations in cooperation with third-party experts.
+In 2024, Bridgestone implemented measures to address the improvement opportunities identified in the 2023 assessments.

 Targets Assessment Items and Standards Type of Assessment Apparent and/or